A Closer Look Into the Retail Apocalypse

 According to Statista, the figure above demonstrates the online shopping preference in the United States since 2017.
 The number for each generation will have undoubtedly increased since then.

 Big name fashion brands and retailers we’ve all grown up with since the ’90s have begun to take the hit.
-With major cutbacks and closures all across North America, the retailers listed below are just some of the big names that have been severely affected by the onslaught of the ‘retail apocalypse.’
+With major cutbacks and closures all across North America, the retailers listed below are just some of the big names that have been severely affected by the retail apocalypse.

 - Sears – One of the biggest retailers in the US and one that shocked most consumers/fellow retailers across the board, Sears had closed more than 100 stores over the years.
 Although it has been around for 125 years, it has continued to show a decline since the 2000s, and in September 2017 filed for bankruptcy.